🟣 Purple Dot winding down your plan? See our Migration Guide →

 Can I offer partial payment or deposits?

 Yes, with pre-order apps that support deposit models.
 Customers pay a percentage upfront (typically 10-50%), with the remaining balance charged when you’re ready to ship.
 This balances cash flow needs with customer comfort, especially for higher-priced items.
+See our Shopify deposits page for setup details.

 How do I handle pre-order cancellations?